Mescaline: Elimination

 Mescaline given orally is excreted 87% in urine within 24 hours and 92% in urine within 48 hours.
 During the first hour after administration, 81.4% of mescaline is excreted unchanged while 13.2% is excreted as its deaminated metabolite 3,4,5-trimethoxyphenylacetic acid (TMPAA).
 However, after the first hour, the percentage excreted as unchanged mescaline declines and the percentage excreted as TMPAA rises.
 Ultimately, mescaline is excreted in urine 28 to 60% unchanged, 27 to 30% or more as TMPAA, 5% as N-acetyl-3,4-dimethoxy-5-hydroxyphenylethylamine, and less than 0.1% as N-acetylmescaline.
 Other minor or trace excreted metabolites have also been observed.
 In a more modern study published in 2025, mescaline was eliminated in urine 53% as unchanged mescaline and 31% as TMPAA.

 Mescaline was originally reported to have an elimination half-life of 6 hours based on a study conducted in the 1960s.
 However, subsequent research published in the 2020s found that its half-life is actually about 3.6 hours (range 2.6–5.3 hours).
 The previous higher estimate is believed to have been due to small sample numbers and collective measurement of mescaline metabolites.
 The elimination half-life of mescaline does not appear to be dose-dependent.
 TMPAA has a half-life of about 3.7 to 4.1 hours, similar to that of mescaline.
 Mescaline has a similar half-life as LSD yet has a longer duration.
 This is due to mescaline having slower absorption and onset rather than a longer half-life.

 Chemistry

 Mescaline, also known as 3,4,5-trimethoxyphenethylamine (3,4,5-TMPEA), is a substituted phenethylamine derivative.
 It is closely structurally related to the dopamine (3,4-dihydroxyphenethylamine), norepinephrine (3,4,β-trihydroxyphenethylamine), and epinephrine (3,4,β-trihydroxy-N-methylphenethylamine).
-In contrast to the catecholamine neurotransmitters however, mescaline acts on the serotonergic system rather than on the dopaminergic or adrenergic systems.
+In contrast to the catecholamine neurotransmitters however, mescaline acts primarily on the serotonergic system rather than on the dopaminergic or adrenergic systems.